 A quick Google or YouTube search will produce plenty of info on how to set up a hydroponics growing system.
 Here are just a few tips for setting up your hydroponics cannabis garden:

-(You can learn more about different hydroponics growing setup options here. )
+(You can learn more about different hydroponics growing medium options here. )

 Sterilize Your Equipment